BentonEdmondson/EnglishToFranklin/README.md

 Then, I manually created `ARPABETToFranklin.js`, which converts ARPABET sounds to Franklin characters.
 I did this using the content on the ['Benjamin Franklin's phonetic alphabet' Wikipedia article](https://en.wikipedia.org/wiki/Benjamin_Franklin%27s_phonetic_alphabet).

-The conversion process can be escaped by surrounding text with ampersands.
+The conversion process can be escaped by surrounding words with ampersands.
 For example, `&hello&` will be outputted as `hello`, not `hɥlo`.